loreanvictor/reactive-javascript/flattening.md

 ```js
 console.log(@a + 2)
 ```
-It cannot be determined wheter an observable (`@a + 2`) should be logged ONCE, or whether new values of `a` (plus 2) should be logged each time `a` has a new value.
+It cannot be determined whether an observable (`@a + 2`) should be logged ONCE, or whether new values of `a` (plus 2) should be logged each time `a` has a new value.
 Furthermore, without explicit disambiguation, leaning either way would either [result in a semantic contradiction or violate some essential syntactic invariance](context.md).

 <br>